Did you know you can get an excellent interest rate for your business loan if you use residential property as security?

 Our customers commonly ask us why the banks charge more for a loan that is used for business purposes.
 Considering that the bank has the same equity in the property as security, why is it that commercial or business finance has a higher interest rate?

-- Higher risk to the lender: When starting up a new business or purchasing an existing business there is a high risk of default compared to when purchasing a property and taking out a standard home loan.
+- Higher risk to the lender: When starting up a new business or purchasing an existing business, there’s a high risk of default compared to when purchasing a property and taking out a standard home loan.
 However, if the existing business has a proven track record, the risk of default is reduced.

 - The assessment of your application takes more time: Lenders can easily assess home loan applications using quick automated methods such as credit scoring.
 However when assessing a loan for a business, the lender needs experienced credit managers and business bankers who are often on high salaries.